COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 THE DISTINCTION BETWEEN FUNCTIONS AND ORGANIZATIONS

 The functions and the organizations of a state power can be distinguished.
 For example, legislation in itself, administration in itself, and justice in itself are functions.
 In addition, the mutual check and cooperation between them are functions.
 In addition, the protection of liberal rights and the security of social rights are both functions.
 In contrast, houses and committees in the legislative power, departments, sections, the military, the police, and their units in the administrative power, and courts in the judicial power are organizations.
-All that is necessary for citizens is that state powers function as a result.
-However, no state powers could function if they did not compose organizations to a degree.
+No state powers could function if no organizations were constructed.

-According to the findings so far, there seems to be a split between the functions of a state power protecting liberal rights and those securing social rights.
-First, let us distinguish the functions protecting liberal rights and those securing social rights.
+According to the findings so far, the functions of a state power protecting liberal rights and those securing social rights seem to be distinguished .
+First, let us distinguish the functions (of the rule of law)protecting liberal rights and the functions (of the human rule) securing social rights.

 By the way, the separation of the three powers is a separation of a state power where the legislative power, the administrative power, and the judicial power are separated and check one another.
 Also in each of the three powers, it is necessary to distinguish between the four of the functions and the organizations protecting liberal rights and those securing social rights.

-It is possible and necessary that the constitution provides liberal rights and the following which is necessary for the sake of the protection of liberal rights:
+It is possible and necessary that the constitution provides the outlines and the details to some extent of liberal rights, and the following which is necessary for the sake of the protection of liberal rights:

-It is possible and necessary that the civil officers in the administrative power, according to the constitution and the law, control and restrain the police and the military.
-It is possible and necessary that the prosecution and the police controlled and restrained by them, according to the constitution and the law, investigate, (arrest), interrogate, and prosecute suspects.
+It is possible and necessary that the civil officers in the administrative power, according to the constitution and laws, control and restrain the police and the military.
+It is possible and necessary that the prosecution and the police controlled and restrained by them, according to the constitution and laws, investigate, (arrest), interrogate, and prosecute suspects of crimes.
 It is possible and necessary that the military controlled and restrained by them prevent public or private forces from invading from the other states or regions.
-Moreover, it is possible and necessary that the legislative power and judicial power, according to the constitution and the law, prevent the chief or the civil, police, or military officers of the administrative power from abusing the public armed forces.
+Moreover, it is possible and necessary that the legislative power and judicial power, according to the constitution and laws, prevent the chief or higher officers of the administrative power or those of the police or the military from abusing the public armed forces.

-It is possible and necessary that the judicial power, according to the constitution and the law, holds courts, lead trials, and judge innocent or guilty and punishments when guilty.
+It is possible and necessary that the judicial power, according to the constitution and laws, holds courts, lead trials, and judge, concerning suspects of crimes, innocent or guilty and punishments when guilty.

-It is possible and necessary that the administrative power, according to the constitution and the law and the decisions by the judicial power, administers the punishments.
+It is possible and necessary that the administrative power, according to the constitution and laws and the decisions by the judicial power, administers the punishments.

 As was explained earlier, human beings have been providing crimes and penalties in the law, holding courts, deciding innocent or guilty and penalties when guilty, and administering them.
-Most crimes are private powers' violating liberal rights, and so this process of trials has had the functions protecting liberal rights, too, to a degree.
-However, if the strict democratic systems, the strict separation of the three powers, and the strict rule of law do not function, that process sometimes rather violate liberal rights.
-Moreover, the holders of state powers abuse that process in order to violate liberal rights, political rights, and so on and to run wildly to autocracy, despotism, or the like.
+These processes can be called "(Traditional) Trial Processes."
+Most crimes are private powers' violating liberal rights, and so those trial processes has had functions protecting liberal rights, too, to a degree.
+All the same, if strict democratic systems, the strict separation of the three powers, and the strict rule of law do not function, in those trial processes liberal rights are sometimes violated.
+Moreover, the holders of state powers abuse that process in order to violate liberal rights, political rights, and so forth and to run wildly to autocracy, despotism, or the like.
 For example, they violate the freedom of thought and speech and that of life and body of their opponents by providing that kind of speech as a treason and by diminishing judges' independence not formally but practically.
-In order to prevent those, it is possible and necessary that the strict democratic systems, the strict separation of the three powers, and the strict rule of law function to the process of trials.
+In order to prevent those, it is possible and necessary that strict democratic systems, the strict separation of the three powers, and the strict rule of law function to those trial processes.

-THE DEMOCRATIC SYSTEMS WHICH NEED TO FUNCTION IN THE FUNCTIONS PROTECTING LIBERAL RIGHTS
+DEMOCRATIC SYSTEMS WHICH NEED TO FUNCTION IN FUNCTIONS PROTECTING LIBERAL RIGHTS

 It would be unnecessary to explain the strict separation of the three powers and the strict rule of law in details, but it would be necessary to explain the strict democratic systems.